godofglow/TSDZ2/README.md

 This is a manual update of the latest code from qmarco.
+I'm not the author of the sourcecode!

 discussions: